This article contains affiliate links. This article was first published in October 2015 and has been updated several times, last time in June 2019.

 S$70 - Resort

-Although it’s not a ferry ride away, you can get a feel of the best hotel in the world by checking out this video.
+Although it’s not a ferry ride away and requires a flight via Bali, you can get a feel of the best hotel in the world by checking out this video.
 Don’t forget to click the button to see my in-depth and unbiased review of Nihi Sumba!